NickChapman1988/FeelingHungry/README.md

 * [GoogleFonts](https://fonts.google.com/) - 'Courgette' and 'Montserrat' fonts.
 * [Balsamiq](https://balsamiq.com/) - used for the creation of wireframes.

+#### APIs:
+* [EmailJS](https://www.emailjs.com/) - Allows the Contact Form to send emails directly to the site owner.
+* [Spoonacular](https://spoonacular.com/food-api) - Recipe and Nutrition API with over 5000 recipes, nutrition information for thousands of products and ingredients, as well as detailed recipe instructions and images used as part of this site.

 #### Version Control:
 * [Github](https://github.com/) - Used to store the code and use of GitHub Pages to deploy the website.
 * [Gitpod](https://gitpod.io/) - Used as the primary version control IDE for development to further push and commit code to GitHub.